hashicorp/packer/website/source/docs/post-processors/shell-local.html.md

 Type: `shell-local`

 The local shell post processor executes scripts locally during the post processing stage.
-Shell local provides an easy way to automate executing some task with the packer outputs.
+Shell local provides a convenient way to automate executing some task with the packer outputs.

 ## Basic example